spenceryue/web-playground/calendar-heat-map/README.md

 The react framework renders d3 append and select useless.

-So I'm diving this block into two implementations:
+So I'm dividing this block into two implementations:

 one with react and d3